Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Discussion

-Limitations of the current work include the limited nature of the simulation study which was mainly performed for illustrative purposes.
-While both discrimination and calibration are well researched in classical settings, their application to ITE predictions is relatively novel.
-While we did elucidate several aspects of ITE prediction model evaluation in terms of discrimination and calibration, important questions remain.
-These include questions with respect to the best strategy for model comparison, the uncertainty of the estimated statistics, the relation between discrimination and calibration on the outcome risk level and the ITE level, and the relation between discrimination and calibration statistics and clinical usefulness of the models.
-With respect to uncertainty estimates, bootstrap procedures provide a good option, but many of the challenges are still open.
+\textbf{Limitations} Limitations of the current work include the relatively narrow scope of the simulation study, which was conducted primarily for illustrative purposes.We also limited our use case to settings with randomized data and models that provide individualized treatment effect estimates as the difference between two potential outcome predictions.
+In addition, we focused on parametric measures of discrimination and calibration in line with the existing literature and the common context of very limited sample size, but recently proposed nonparametric measures are promising \cite{xu_calibration_2022}.
+Important questions remain regarding the relationship between discrimination and calibration at the outcome and ITE levels, and the relationship between discrimination and calibration statistics and the clinical utility of the models.
+With respect to uncertainty estimates, bootstrap procedures provide a viable option.

-In terms of future research, it would be interesting to evaluate whether some level of grouping is beneficial for the evaluation of model performance.
-Paradoxically, the aim for precision underlying the development of ITE models may hamper the possibility to evaluate them, since individual level treatment effects are inherently unobservable, and their evaluation hence involves approximations based on the very model under evaluation.
-Also, especially in the binary event case, even if individual-level treatment effects would be observable, they would still be very noisy.
-This is the underlying reason that the c-statistics for benefit are so much lower than c-statistics on the outcome level.
+\textbf{Future work} In terms of future research, it would be interesting to evaluate whether some level of grouping is beneficial for evaluating model performance.
+Paradoxically, the goal of precision underlying the development of ITE models may hinder the ability to evaluate them, since individual-level treatment effects are inherently unobservable.
+In large sample situations, it would also be interesting to allow for a more flexible estimation of the calibration slope beyond the current linear implementation, which would allow for the construction of E-statistics and an integrated calibration index \cite{maas_performance_2023, austin_integrated_2019}.

-Summarizing, we used the potential outcomes framework to obtain insight into measures of discrimination and calibration at the level of individualized treatment effect predictions.
-This allowed for a principled examination of existing measures and a proposal of new measures that may enrich the toolbox for ITE model evaluation.
-Further research is necessary to improve understanding of the exact characteristics of these measures under varying conditions with respect to sample size, degree of treatment effect heterogeneity, and explained variation.
+\textbf{Conclusion} In summary, we have provided a principled review of existing measures of discrimination and calibration for models predicting individualized treatment effects, and proposed model-based methods that avoid the need for matching and reduce bias.
+Further research is needed to improve understanding of the precise properties of these measures under different conditions of sample size, degree of treatment effect heterogeneity, and explained variation, and to explore the relationship with novel estimators for related estimands in the machine learning literature.